Incident DetailsCause of Death:

 The 33-year-old driver fled the scene and was captured two days later in Muncie.
 He was later convicted and sentenced to life in prison but was paroled in 1944.

-Chief Clevenger was survived by his wife, 7-year-old son, mother, three sisters and brother.
+Chief of Police Clevenger was survived by his wife, 7-year-old son, mother, three sisters and brother.